Seraf/LISA/docs/lisa-plugins.rst

 - A README file to explain what the plugin do and how it works
 - A json file used for setup of the plugin, containing cron, rules, and parameters to setup (used only for the install)
 - A lang directory containing all langs available
-- A text file (.rs) containing all sentences and rules to launch a function
 - A module file (.py) containing the class and all the methods called by text file
-- The web directory allow to expose the plugin in the L.I.S.A API and can be used to add widgets on L.I.S.A dashboard Language file
+- The web directory allow to expose the plugin in the L.I.S.A API and can be used to add widgets on L.I.S.A dashboard

+Language file
 ^^^^^^^^^^^^^
 The module is generic and should use gettext.
 The id of the string should be in english.